-Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
+3. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
 Be sure to follow the child restraint manufacturer's instructions for belt routing.

-If the child restraint is equipped with a top tether strap, route the top tether strap and secure the tether strap to the tether anchor point (rear seat installation only).
+If the child restraint is equipped with a top tether strap, route the top tether strap and secure the tether strap to the tether anchor point.
 For additional information, refer to "Installing top tether strap" in this section.